 Dr. Kosterman has worked in the practices of several other doctors, operated the AAFES optometry clinic on Elmendorf AFB for several years, but grew weary of being rushed to satisfy the corporate push for "productivity" at the expense of quality.
-He now divides his practice time between Peters Creek Vision Center and Eyewear Express in Soldotna, and takes as much time with each patient as they need.
+He now divides his practice time between Peters Creek Vision Center and the new Sam's Club on Muldoon, and takes as much time with each patient as they need.
 His son is in the Air Force serving in Korea.
-Three of his children live in Wasilla, Florida and New Mexico with his ELEVEN grand-children.
+Three of his children live in Wasilla and Eagle River with his ELEVEN grand-children.